ryantibs/convexopt-book1/README.md

 To make this more manageable, I decided to separate out this effort into two books: book 1 for analysis, and book 2 for algorithms.
-Book 2 has not GitHub repo at the moment.
+Book 2 has no GitHub repo at the moment.

 (Will I ever finish?
 One can be hopeful.)